 Handheld bidets are like tiny handheld shower sprayers.
 They are much more flexible in directing the flow of water exactly where you want it to go.
 You simply connect the sprayer head to your bathroom water supply like any other bidet attachment.
-With this bidet, you can't get the warm air dryer or the heated seat feature.
+You can't get the warm air dryer or the heated seat feature with this bidet.

 For the bidet toilet seat, you'll need to remove the existing toilet lid since you'll be replacing it entirely.
-Some bidet toilet seats work with electricity, so you'll need a compatible electrical hookup fixed near the toilet as well.
+Some bidet toilet seats work with electricity, so you'll need a compatible electrical hookup near the toilet.

 To install bidet sprayers, you'll need to remove the toilet seat.
 Then connect the bidet attachment pipe to your bathroom’s water supply with a diversion pipe.
 Next, you fix the attachment according to the manufacturer's instructions but don't worry; it is usually quite simple.
 Then you screw the toilet lid back.
 Sometimes there's an imbalance, so you can use seat bumpers to get things feeling even again.
 With the control panel part of the attachment, you can control the speed of the water, the water temperature, and the direction of the spray nozzle.

 Handheld bidet attachments are usually non-electric, operating on elementary water pressure mechanics like any faucet.
 There is no need to remove the toilet lid, just turn off the water supply and attach the bidet hose.
 The bidet is ready for use.

 4. Travel bidets